-I consider myself inordinately lucky to have fetched up in a career that would otherwise constitute an expensive hobby.
-It can be a frustrating roller-coaster ride for sure, but every now and then you get to be involved with something that genuinely, and rather beautifully, succeeds.
-Lots of projects get cancelled, derailed, or otherwise slip into oblivion for all sorts of reasons, but it's so satisfying to be able to point at something and know you played a part in making it real.
+I consider myself inordinately lucky to have fetched up in a career that would otherwise have been an expensive hobby.
+Software development can be a frustrating roller-coaster ride, but every now and then you get to be involved with something that genuinely, and rather beautifully, succeeds.
+Projects get canceled, derailed, or otherwise slip into oblivion for all sorts of reasons, but it’s very satisfying, once in a while, to be able to point at something in production and know you played a part in making it real.

-Insofar as there's agreement that stuff does, sometimes, come out the other end of the IT sausage machine, and all of us sitting in the IT camp would like that stuff to work, and be good, and make users happy, and make us proud, this is the first of a two-part exploration of how we might enhance the possibility of that being the case.
+One thing we can’t disagree on though is that stuff does, sometimes, emerge from the software engineering process.
+And most of us that are paid to be involved in that process would like that stuff to work, and be good, and make users happy, and make us proud.
+This is the first of a two-part exploration of how we might enhance the probability of that being the case.

 We’re unlikely ever to have much sway over the wider reasons for our efforts being wasted, but we can at least go all out to make sure that the right thing is being produced.

 So what, precisely, is the right thing?